Trans Japan Alps Race

-Trans Japan Alps Race (TJAR) is a 415 km ultramarathon with a total elevation gain of approximately 27,000 m that takes place on roughly half roads and half trails in the Japanese Alps mountains.
+Trans Japan Alps Race (TJAR) is a mountain ultra-trail race (a 415 km ultramarathon with a total elevation gain of approximately 27,000 m) that takes place on roughly half roads and half trails in the Japanese Alps mountains.
 It has been held every other year since 2002 and is known as the most demanding race in Japan.

 Despite its immense difficulty, winners receive no prize money or awards of any kind.
 Competitors must carry a long list of required gear and the race is run self-supported, meaning that they are responsible for carrying and resupplying all of their own water and food in the mountain sections, and they must sleep in a bivouac shelter which they carry.
 No pacers, crew or external support of any kind is allowed.
 Because of the demanding nature of the race and the small number (up to 30) of allowed competitors, the qualifying standards are higher than those of any other races held in Japan, and they are more stringent than most around the world.
 The major reason for dropping out of the race is hypothermia due to severe wind and rain in the high altitude mountain regions.